Tara Rachel Jones, ABT, AOBTA, Dipl. ABT (NCCAOM)

 Who can benefit from shiatsu?

-Everyone Adults * Teens * Children * Athletes * Yoga Practitioners and Teachers * Dancers *Everyone
+Adults * Teens * Children * Athletes * Yoga students and Teachers * Dancers *Everyone

 Shiatsu therapy works cumulatively.
 It allows you to experience the benefits of your process in a consistent manner.